1. What is the Pan-Canadian Claimants Compensation Plan, and why was it created?

 Yes.
 Under the PCC Compensation Plan, you must provide medical records to support the claim.

 You will need to submit documents confirming the diagnosis of the tobacco-related disease.
-Acceptable forms of proof include, but are not limited to:
+Acceptable forms of proof

-• A pathology report (Lung or Throat Cancer diagnosis);
+A pathology report (Lung or Throat Cancer diagnosis);

-• A spirometry test (Emphysema or COPD (Grade III or IV) diagnosis);
+A spirometry test (Emphysema or COPD (Grade III or IV) diagnosis).

-• An extract from the medical file;
+an extract from the medical file;

-• A completed Physician Form; or
+a completed Physician Form; or

 These documents must be submitted with the Claim Form.
 If they are missing, your claim cannot be reviewed.

-32. I have all my supporting documents.
+35. I have all my supporting documents.
 Can I send them to you now?

 You do not need to send us your supporting documents now, as the claims process has not yet begun.
 Should you wish to send us your documents before the claims period, please use the secure upload portal.
 You will be able to access these documents once the claims process begins.
 Alternatively, you can send us your supporting documents via mail to the address below: